wallacerlima/movies-battle/README.md

 ## Documentation

-You can access OpenAPI documentation for movies-battle-api through this URL: http://localhost:8081/swagger-ui/index.html You can access OpenAPI documentation for movies-api through this URL: http://localhost:8080/swagger-ui/index.html
+You can access OpenAPI documentation for movies-battle-api through this URL: http://localhost:8080/swagger-ui/index.html

 ## API description
 ### Authentication